connectedbits/spot-flow/README.md

 ![Example](test/fixtures/files/hello_world.png)

+Processes are made of a series of tasks.
+Tasks can be manual (require `signal` to be called) or automated (can be `run` by the engine).
+The engine supports the following task types:

+- Task and UserTask (manual): requires a signal to continue.
+- ServiceTask (automated): instantiates a type defined in the task definition and invokes `call` on it.
+- BusinessRuleTask (automated): evaluates the decision_id (expects dmn source to be included in the context).
+- ScriptTask (automated): evaluates the FEEL expression in the script property.

-To start the process, initialize Spot Flow with the BPMN and DMN source files, then call `start`.
+To start the process, initialize SpotFlow with the BPMN and DMN source files, then call `start`.

 ```ruby
 sources = [